shoaibkhanz/agentic-ai-engineering-course/lessons/11_multimodal/article_guideline.md

 - Knowing how to work with all three methods is important due to different deployment scenarios.
 Here are the advantages of each method:
     - URL-based approaches excel in cloud-native environments where content is already distributed and accessible
     - Base64 encoding is easier to implement, as we can store images directly in the database.
+- IMPORTANT!
+Explain how all of this connects to processing documents.
+We translate documents to images and process them as multi-image artifacts (similar to videos).
 - When working with Gemini with images, show the following scenarios:
     - bytes / one image
     - bytes / two images